LeHoaLongNguyen/DiplomaProject/README.md

 Access Steps:

-1.Open your preferred web browser.
+1.Open your preferred web browser.<br>
 2. Visit our website's login page.
 3. Locate the "Sign In" or "Login" button/link and click on it.
 4. On the login page, enter the following account credentials: